 Wildlife and Natural Features

-The plant communities change noticeably as you move through different elevations and moisture levels.
-Salt-tolerant species like glasswort and salt marsh aster dominate the lower areas, while the hilltop meadows burst with wildflowers during spring and summer months.
-Beach roses, goldenrod, and native grasses create colorful displays that peak at different times throughout the growing season.
+The plant communities shift noticeably as you move through the trail's different zones.
+Salt-tolerant species like glasswort and salt marsh aster dominate the lower areas near the water.
+Higher up, the open meadows support beach roses, goldenrod, and native grasses that bloom at different points through the growing season.
+The mixed woodland sections — pitch pines and oaks — provide cover and feeding habitat for songbirds throughout the year.

 Recommended gear for this trail